awsdocs/amazon-chime-sdk-developer-guide/doc_source/sse-kms.md

 1. Create a Customer Managed Key in KMS\.
 For information about doing so, see [Specifying server\-side encryption with AWS KMS \(SSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/specifying-kms-encryption.html) in the *Amazon S3 User Guide*\.

-1. Add a statement to the key policy that allows the `GenerateDataKey` action to generate a key for use by the Amazon Chime service principal, `mediapipelines.chime.amazonaws.com`\.
+1. Add a statement to the key policy that allows the `GenerateDataKey` action to generate a key for use by the Amazon Chime SDK service principal, `mediapipelines.chime.amazonaws.com`\.

    This example shows a typical statement\.